If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 Conclusion and Commentary

-Now, coming to my final verdict, my vote goes to RetroArch and Citra.
-They are in active development, and they are highly polished emulators capable of playing almost every Nintendo 3DS game you throw at them.
+Coming to my final verdict, my vote goes to RetroArch and Citra.
+They are in active development and are highly polished emulators capable of playing almost every Nintendo 3DS game you throw at them.

 Even better, they don’t have very high system requirements.
-Even the most moderately powerful computers of today can handle these emulators and gameplay with ease.
+Even moderately powerful computers of today can handle these emulators and gameplay.
 They even keep receiving new optimizations and bug fixes.

-I will highly recommend that you go for RetroArch or Citra but again, who am I to give you suggestions?
+I highly recommend that you go for RetroArch or Citra, but who am I to give you suggestions?
 Take a decision and make your call.
 Choose whichever suits you the best!

 External Resources: